felix1805/Felix-s-eCommerce-Back-End-Tool/README.md

 ## Installation

-The application can be ran by performing an npm installation.
+The application can be ran by performing an npm installation using the "npm i" command.
 Following the installation, the "npm start" command or "nodemon" command can be used to launch the API server which will then take in requests through the terminal or Insomnia.

 ## Usage